Scientific Research Grants and Fellowship Programs

-Announcements of new RFAs will appear on this page and in the e-Speaks newsletter.
-Researchers can sign up to receive email notification of new RFAs by clicking here: http://events.autismspeaks.org/openRFAs
+Announcements of new RFAs will appear on this page.
+Researchers can sign up to receive email notification of new RFAs by clicking HERE.

-All proposals must be submitted online via the Autism Speaks Science Grants System.
+All proposals must be submitted online via Autism Speaks Science Grants System.
 Through its various user-friendly features, applicants and institutional officials can monitor the status of their applications and grants.
 System access instructions can be found in the RFAs.

 Electronic submissions are mandatory.
 No paper or e-mailed applications will be accepted.
 For inquiries, please contact:

-Joan L. New, Grants Manager (for Scientific Research Grants)
+Joan L. New, Research Grants Manager

 1060 State Road, 2nd Floor